B1. Number Sense

 Learning Context Prerequisites

 In previous grades, students have learned to compare, order, and represent whole numbers up to 10 000.
-They have estimated the results of various arithmetic operations, including operations involving amounts of money.
+They have estimated the results of various mathematical operations, including operations involving amounts of money.
 In Grade 5 , they further develop these skills to build an understanding of quantities represented by larger whole numbers (up to 100 000).
 This learning situation provides students with the opportunity to develop their estimating skills by applying a variety of appropriate strategies.

 To be able to complete this learning situation, students must: